States' rights speech

-On August 3, 1980, presidential candidate Ronald Reagan appeared at the Neshoba County Fair to give a speech on states' rights.
-The location, which was near the site of the 1964 murders of Chaney, Goodman, and Schwerner was, according to critics, evidence of racial bias.
+On August 3, 1980, presidential candidate Ronald Reagan appeared at the Neshoba County Fair in Neshoba County, Mississippi, to give a speech on states' rights.
+The location, which was near the site of the 1964 murders of civil rights activists James Chaney, Andrew Goodman, and Michael Schwerner by Ku Klux Klan members was, according to critics, evidence of racial bias.

-Choice of location
+Location

-Republican political strategists chose the Neshoba County Fair for the speech as part of an effort to win over rural voters in the Southern United States.
+Republican Party political strategists chose the Neshoba County Fair for the speech as part of an effort to win over rural voters in the Southern United States.
 The venue, while also offering the traditional elements of rural county fairs, had become recognized for political speechmaking by 1980.
-The Ronald Reagan 1980 presidential campaign saw breaking president Jimmy Carter's hold on southern states as critical to winning that year's United States presidential election.
-The 1980 Mississippi state Republican director, Lanny Griffith, explained:
+The Ronald Reagan 1980 presidential campaign saw breaking president Jimmy Carter's hold on southern states as critical to winning that year's presidential election.
+Lanny Griffith, then-Mississippi state Republican director, explained:

 Some members of the Reagan campaign anonymously expressed their discomfort with the choice to a Washington Post reporter: "It would have been like we were coming to Mississippi and winking at the folks here, saying we didn't really mean to be talking to them Urban League folk. ...
 It would have been the wrong signal."